SuperOfficeDocs/superoffice-docs/user-guide/en/howto/adjusting-column-widths.md

 # Adjust column widths

-There are a number of different lists in SuperOffice CRM, e.g. the **Contacts** and **Activities** section tabs.
+There are a number of different lists in SuperOffice CRM, for example, the **Contacts** and **Activities** section tabs.
 The width of the columns in lists like these can be adjusted manually or automatically.

 ## Manually adjust column widths